 Burnley Council is divided into 15 wards served by 45 councillors.
 The Council is based on a Cabinet structure with 5 Portfolios, a Leader and 4 Executive portfolio holders; there are 4 committees including 1 scrutiny committee.
-The Food Safety Team sits within the Resources Portfolio.
+The health and safety team sits within the Community & Environmental Services portfolio.

-The Key Corporate objectives, governance arrangements, and decision making timetables are outlined in 4 key corporate documents:
+The Key Corporate objectives, governance arrangements, and decision-making timetables are outlined in 4 key corporate documents:

-- The Council's Constitution & Scheme of Delegation - o Strategic Plan 2017/18 to 2019/2020 - Forward Plan of key Decisions and Private Meetings - Burnley's Community Strategy
+- The Council's Constitution & Scheme of Delegation - O Strategic Plan 2019/2020 - Forward Plan of key Decisions and Private Meetings - Burnley's Community Strategy